The Wedding of Mrs. Fox: In popular culture

-"The Wedding of Mrs. Fox" is featured in Grimm's Fairy Tale Classics.
-In this version, the wealthy Mr. Fox is convinced by another devilish fox he encounters while fishing that his beautiful wife is unfaithful and convinces him to initially follow her though he finds no evidence of her supposed infidelity.
-So the devilish fox suggests he pretend that he is dead, fooling both his wife and their feline maid.
+"The Wedding of Mrs. Fox" is featured in episode 2 of season 2 of the Japanese anime TV series titled Grimm's Fairy Tale Classics.
+In this version, the wealthy nine-tailed Mr. Fox is convinced by another, devilish fox he encounters while fishing that his wife, Mrs. Fox is unfaithful.
+Because of that Mr. Fox grows paranoid and thinks every innocent thing she does is a sign of her cheating; however, he can't find any definitive proof pointing to that scenario.
+The devilish fox then suggests he should pretend that he has died.
+That way, Mr. Fox fools both his wife and their feline maid.

-The first suitor is Mr. Fox's friend and Mrs. Fox is too busy mourning her husband to take suitors, telling the maid to send him away.
-However, when a second suitor appears, the maid realizes that they will become poor and convinces Mrs. Fox that she must find a suitor.
-She agrees but states he must have nine tails like her husband.
+Mr. Fox's friend comes as a suitor for Mrs Fox, giving her flowers, but Mrs. Fox is too busy mourning her husband to remarry, so she tells the maid to send him away.
+However, when a second suitor appears, the maid realizes that they will become poor without anyone to provide for them.
+She convinces the still-mourning Mrs. Fox that she must find another spouse to prevent that.
+The "widow" agrees, but states that he must have nine tails like her "late" husband (since only then he'd be as beautiful as Mr. Fox).

-Meanwhile, Mr. Fox feigns continues to feign his death while fighting his growing hunger, though grows confident that his wife will remain faithful as she refuses each suitor.
-However, a wealthy, younger fox with nine tails appears and she agrees to wed him, causing an angry Mr. Fox to confront the nine tailed suitor, the maid and his wife.
+Meanwhile, Mr. Fox continues to feign his own death, lying on the ground while fighting his growing hunger.
+He's also furious at his friend for trying to marry his wife, being under the impression Mr. Fox has died.
+Despite the suffering he also grows confident that his wife will remain faithful as she refuses more and more suitors.
+At the same time however, he feels bad for his wife for putting her through such a torment, but the devil keeps egging him on and convinces him not to stop pretending.
+Because of that decision soon, a wealthy, younger than Mr. Fox fox with nine tails appears and Mrs. Fox agrees to wed him, kissing him on Mr. Fox's eyes.

-However Mrs. Fox addresses that he was wrong to deceive his wife in such a way as she had been devoted to him through and through and only chose the suitor as she thought he was dead and thought she would have to provide for herself and the maid defends her mistress by attacking him as he had always mistreated his housekeeper.
+This causes an angry Mr. Fox to confront the nine tailed suitor, the maid and his wife.
+He angrily scolds all of them: his wife for cheating and the suitor for trying to get to her.
+Mrs. Fox, however, addresses that Mr. Fox was wrong to deceive his own wife in such a way, as she had been devoted to him through and through.
+She says she only chose the suitor as she thought Mr. Fox was dead and thought she would have to provide for herself.
+The maid also defends her mistress by attacking Mr. Fox, as he had always mistreated his housekeeper.

-Mr. Fox chases them out of the house but realises he is now alone.
-The devilish fox is revealed to be the devil on his shoulder that makes one do bad deeds, causing Mr. Fox to angrily attack the devil only to destroy his house.
+Mr. Fox violently chases them out of the house but realizes that he is now alone.
+The devilish fox is revealed to be the devil on his shoulder that makes one do bad deeds.
+In his anger Mr. Fox attacks his devilish self, unfortunately destroying his own house in the process and causing his definitive downfall.